-No endangered or threatened SAR were observed on or adjacent to the Site during the 2021 field investigations.
+No endangered or threatened SAR were observed on or adjacent to the Site during the 2021/2022 field investigations.

-As mentioned in Section 3.2.2.3, the only SAR listed as special concern observed within the Study Area was Monarch.
-As the MEMM3 - Dry-Fresh Mixed Meadow ecosite is frequently disturbed due to the on-going commercial heavy equipment business currently in operation, conditions within the Site are not suitable to provide significant habitat for this species.
+As mentioned in Section 3.2.3, the only SAR listed as special concern observed within the Study Area was Monarch.
+As the MEMM3 - Dry-Fresh Mixed Meadow ecosite is frequently disturbed due to the on-going commercial heavy equipment business currently in operation, combined with a low quantity of breeding habitat (i.e., Milkweed plants), conditions within the Site are not suitable to provide significant habitat for this species.